ponylang/ponyc/README.md

 ### Ubuntu Trusty

-Add the LLVM apt report to /etc/apt/sources.list.
+Add the LLVM apt repo to /etc/apt/sources.list.
 Open `/etc/apt/sources.list` and add the following lines to the end of the file:

 ```
 deb http://apt.llvm.org/trusty/ llvm-toolchain-trusty-3.9 main